usmansbk/blog-draft/markdowns/redux.md

 // ...Inside the createStore function const dispatch = (action) => {
-    // We now delegate action to the function todoReducer(state.todos, action);
+    // We pass only the todos state todoReducer(state.todos, action);
 };
 ```